SharePoint Designer: How it works and what replaced it

 SharePoint Designer: What replaced it in Microsoft 365?

-Over time, SharePoint Designer has gradually been replaced by a series of tools and platforms within the Microsoft 365 ecosystem, offering more modern and flexible functionality for creating, customizing, and managing SharePoint solutions.
+Over time, SharePoint Designer has gradually been replaced by a series of tools and platforms within the Microsoft 365 ecosystem, offering more modern and flexible functionality for creating, customizing, and managing solutions based on Microsoft SharePoint.

 With the exception of the integration in more modern forms of Designer functionality into subsequent versions of SharePoint (which we will discuss in a separate section), we are now going to focus on an overview of all the applications of the Microsoft 365 environment that have inherited part of the Designer functionality, going to see in more detail what functionality of each one has been taken up by Designer and how they have been expanded since their first appearance in the Microsoft development software.